-$^{^{3}}$ Note that, in this paper, we do not disentangle changes in the term structure due to expectations about the future path of interest from those due to risk premia.
+$^{3}$ Note that, in this paper, we do not disentangle changes in the term structure due to expectations about the future path of interest from those due to risk premia.
 See Rogers, Scotti and Wright (2015) for an approach to do so.

-4See Gürkaynak, Sack and Swanson (2005a).
+&lt;sup>4See Gürkaynak, Sack and Swanson (2005a).

-5We offer such an example in the Not-for-Publication Appendix, where we define a monetary policy shock as the shift in both the term structure of interest rates as well as mortgage rates at maturities of either 15 or 30 years.
+&lt;sup>5Such an example is a monetary policy shock defined as the shift in both the term structure of interest rates as well as mortgage rates at maturities of either 15 or 30 years.

-movements in long-term interest rates on announcements days due to the monetary policy transmission mechanism or reasons other than monetary policy actions, the latter are interpreted in our approach as an additional feature of the monetary policy shock.
+reasons other than monetary policy actions, the latter are interpreted in our approach as an additional feature of the monetary policy shock.
 To alleviate these concerns, we complement our analysis by including results based on an instrumental variable approach where we use Fed Funds futures as instruments.
 The instrumental variable approach allows us to better separate the term structure movements due to exogenous monetary policy actions from those associated with the transmission mechanism.
 On the other hand, our approach allows us to consider monetary policy shocks due to forward guidance as well as balance sheet announcements, but without separately identifying them and only to the extent that they are unexpected, and, as such, affect agents' expectations and the term structure.